 The final question on this lists creates pain by pinpointing the consequences of inaction.
-This is often not a question that’s easy to think about.
-However, it’s very important that you answer it honestly.
+It’s vital that you answer it honestly.
 The answer to this question will hopefully help provide you with the motivation you need to overcome your fear of rejection.

 Step 2: Gain Proper Perspective and Clarity

-To overcome any fear, you must first gain proper perspective and clarity about the fear.
-To do this, begin by identifying what it is exactly you fear.
+To overcome any fear, you must first gain proper perspective and clarity about that fear.
+To do this, begin by identifying what it is precisely you fear.
 Ask yourself: